-Our interest in LE dorsal fricatives derives from a fleeting observation in Honeybone (2001).
-After mentioning that underlying /k/ can be realised at a range of places of articulation in LE, that piece observes (2001, 241-242) that '[t]his process of dorsal fricative place assimilation is similar to, but not quite the same as, that which is found in many varieties of German Front high vowels ... can cause assimilation to [c], but it seems likely that the length of the preceding vowel affects the likelihood of assimilation.'
-This claim does not specify a precise pattern and relies on informal observation, inviting the serious study that we present in this article.
+Our interest in the dorsal fricatives of LE derives from a fleeting observation in Honeybone (2001).
+After mentioning that underlying /k/ can be realised with a range of place of articulations in LE, that piece observes (2001, 241- 242) that '[t]his process of dorsal fricative place assimilation is similar to, but not quite the same as, that which is found in many varieties of German Front high vowels ... can cause assimilation to [ς], but it seems likely that the length of the preceding vowel affects the likelihood of assimilation.'
+This claim does not specify a precise pattern, however, and relies on informal observation, inviting the serious study that we present in this article.

 DFA is a kind of palatalisation.
-Palatalisation has been studied in some detail, both in typological work such as Bhat (1978) and Bateman (2007, 2011) and in research on segmental structure aiming to model consonant-vowel interactions, such as Clements (1985), Lahiri & Evers (1991), Halle, Vaux & Wolfe (2000), and/or in the Dependency and Government Phonology traditions (such as Anderson & Ewen 1987 and Kaye, Lowenstamm & Vergnaud 1990).
+Palatalisation has been studied in some detail, both in typological work such as Bhat (1978) and Bateman (2007, 2011) and in research on segmental structure driven by attempts to model consonant-vowel interactions, such as Clements (1985), Lahiri & Evers (1991), Halle, Vaux & Wolfe (2000), and research in the Dependency and Government Phonology traditions (such as Anderson & Ewen 1987 and Kaye, Lowenstamm & Vergnaud 1990).
 Several 'overview' pieces also exist, such as Kochetov (2011) and Krämer & Urek (2016).

-Bateman's detailed (2007, 2011) survey of palatalisations distinguishes between two fundamental types: 'full palatalisation', in which segments' entire place of articulation is shifted from non-palatal to palatal (typically due to the palatality of an adjacent vowel), and 'secondary palatalisation', in which a secondary palatal specification is added to segments (which retain their primary place of articulation).2 DFA is a type of full palatalisation, as the entire place of articulation of a fricative is shifted from back dorsal to palatal - canonically, it occurs in languages which have an underlying fortis3 back dorsal fricative.
-Such back dorsals are typically transcribed as /x/, but may in fact be either velar by default (as in Standard Russian and Greek), or (pre-)uvular by default (as in Standard German and Northern Standard Dutch - see, for example, Kohler 1977, Collins & Mees 2003, van Oostendorp & Sebregts 2017).
+Bateman's detailed (2007, 2011) survey of palatalisations distinguishes between two fundamental types: 'full palatalisation', in which the entire place of articulation of a segment is shifted from nonpalatal to palatal (typically due to the palatality of an adjacent vowel), and 'secondary palatalisation', in which a secondary palatal specification is added to segments which retain their primary place of articulation.2 DFA is a type of full palatalisation, as the entire place of articulation of a fricative is shifted from back dorsal to palatal - canonically, it occurs in languages which have an underlying fortis3 back dorsal fricative.
+Such back dorsals are typically transcribed as /x/, but may in fact be either typically velar by default (as in Standard Russian and Greek), or typically (pre-)uvular by default (as in Standard German and Northern Standard Dutch - see, for example, Kohler 1977, Collins & Mees 2003, van Oostendorp & Sebregts 2017).
 As none of these languages contrast velar and uvular fricatives, the precise place of back dorsals is often ignored, and we do not push this point here - our interest is in where front dorsals of the [c] type can occur, on the assumption that these are categorically distinct from back fricatives, as is the consensus in the literature.
-We thus differentiate categorically between (i) a 'front' dorsal of the [ç] type, at the canonical palatal place of articulation, and (ii) 'back' dorsals from the velar to (pre-)uvular places of articulation, of the type $[x \sim x \sim y + \sim y]$; we thus view any transcription of the [x] or [y] type as being, phonologically, the same thing (at least for the languages that we consider here, where there is no question of contrast among back dorsals).
+We thus differentiate categorically between (i) a 'front' dorsal of the [ç] type, at the canonical palatal place of articulation, and (ii) 'back' dorsals from the velar to (pre-)uvular places of articulation, of the type $[x\sim x\sim y+\sim x]$; we thus view any transcription of the [x] or $[\chi]$ type as being, phonologically, the same thing (at least for the languages that we consider here, where there is no question of contrast being involved).

-In DFA, dorsal fricatives take their surface place of articulation at least in part from adjacent vowels, so that 'palatal vowels' (to use the terminology of, for example, Jakobson 1968 and Crothers 1978) of the front-high type, such as /i, I, ε / (the precise set naturally depends on the language) co-occur with the front dorsal [ç], and other vowels (such as /a/, /o/) co-occur with a back dorsal, such as [x] or [χ +].
+In DFA, dorsal fricatives take their place of articulation at the surface at least in part from adjacent vowels, so that 'palatal vowels' (to use the terminology of, for example, Jakobson 1968 and Crothers 1978) of the front-high type, such as /i, I, ε / (the precise set naturally depends on the language) correlate with the front dorsal [ε], and other vowels (such as /a, o/ etc) are associated with a back dorsal, such as [ε] or [ε].